Difference Between Inbound and Outbound recruiting

 Get our guide for optimizing career site!

 Your goal in outbound recruiting is to jump right to the application stage, and offer your job opening.
 But the way we recruit has changed.
 The war for talent is ranging on and it takes much more to attract talented people than just promote your job opening.

 You have to proactively and selectively search for individual candidates with specific skills, experiences and knowledge.

 In cases when inbound doesn’t work, effective sourcing tools are your best bet!
 Powerful sourcing tools can help you find perfect-fit candidates by scanning resumes, databases, niche sites, forums, blogs, social media platforms etc.

-Attending specialised conferences, educational seminars and similar events are also a great way to meet potential candidates.
+Attending specialized conferences, educational seminars and similar events are also a great way to meet potential candidates.

 When you finally find that perfect candidate, think carefully about how to approach them.
 Try to find out as much as possible about the candidates wants and needs.
 Identify employee value proposition that you can offer them, and convince them to join your team.
 Good luck! 🙂

 Take your recruiting strategy to a whole new level!